Swamy Ra Ra: Release

 The film was given 'U/A' certificate.
 It was released on 23 March 2013.
 Cinema5, a subsidiary of TV5, distributed the film in the United States.

 Reception

-The film received positive reviews from critics.
-Jeevi of Idlebrain rated the film 3.25/5 stated that Swamy Ra Ra is a class crime comedy.
+Swamy Ra Ra received positive reviews from critics.

+Jeevi of Idlebrain gave 3.25 out of 5 stars and wrote Swamy Ra Ra is a class crime comedy.
 And you can watch it.
-Oneindia.com rated the film 3/5 stating that Nikhil's action is one of the biggest plus point's for the film.
-Sify gave a review of rating 3/5 stating Swamy Ra Ra has many positives to talk about: stylized narration, some interesting sequences and the superb music.
-Karthik Pasupulate of The Times of India gave rating 3.5/5 and stated it all you feel like you seen some cinema and not some mish mashed formula package.
-The Hindu stated that "The film will pick-pocket your brain and you'll most probably end up feeling richer, if not a millionaire."
+Oneindia gave 3 out of 5 stars and states that Nikhil's action is one of the biggest plus points for the film.
+Sify gave 3 out of 5 stars and wrote Swamy Ra Ra has many positives to talk about: stylized narration, some interesting sequences and the superb music.
+Karthik Pasupulate of The Times of India gave 3.5 out of 5 stars and stated it all you feel like you seen some cinema and not some mish mashed formula package.
+The Hindu wrote "The film will pick-pocket your brain and you'll most probably end up feeling richer, if not a millionaire."